TobyCeballos/odin_docs/docs/basics/introduction.md

 ## Analytics and Reports

-Learn about the available analytics and reports in Frappe Books
+Learn about the available analytics and reports in OdinPOS

 ### [Dashboard](/analytics/dashboard)